Deformable image registration with deep network priors: a study on longitudinal PET images

 \paragraph{DL methods} In recent years, different types of DL-based registration approaches have been proposed (\cite{Chen2021}).
-Since for the monitoring of metastatic breast cancer deformation fields are not available and difficult to obtain, especially in the case of multiple lesions, we focused on unsupervised registration methods.
-We categorize as unsupervised those methods which require neither deformation fields, nor segmentations or landmarks.
-Among them, various network architectures have been proposed.
-The widely-used U-Net (\cite{Ronneberger2015}) inspired the reference Voxelmorph network, first trained on brain MRIs (\cite{Balakrishnan2018}). \cite{Stergios2018} added dilated convolutions to the encoder path of Voxelmorph to capture a wider field of view from lung MRI images.
-Later, \cite{DeVos2019} proposed a U-Net-based cascade network to perform affine and deformable registrations in stages, at the cost of an increase in complexity.
+With the monitoring of metastatic breast cancer, deformation fields are not available and are difficult to obtain.
+We therefore focused on unsupervised registration methods.
+We categorize as unsupervised methods which do not require ground truth deformation fields, segmentations, or landmarks.
+Typically, they learn by minimizing a dissimilarity term between the fixed and the wrapped moving image.
+Among the unsupervised registration methods, various CNN architectures have been proposed.
+The widely used U-Net (\cite{Ronneberger2015}) inspired the reference Voxelmorph network first trained on brain MRIs (\cite{Balakrishnan2018}). \cite{Stergios2018} added dilated convolutions to the encoder path of Voxelmorph to capture a wider field of view from lung MRI images.
+Later, \cite{DeVos2019} proposed a U-Net-based cascade network applied to cardiac cine MRI and chest CT data to perform affine and deformable registrations in stages, at the cost of an increase in complexity.
+On 3D PET images, \cite{Li2021} also proposed an iterative DL-based registration method to reconstruct motion compensated PET images.
 While still using a U-Net-shaped architecture, \cite{Eppenhof2020} proposed a coarse-to-fine training mimicking the best performing conventional approaches.
-With a similar training strategy, \cite{Mok2020} won the Learn2Reg 2021 MICCAI challenge\footnote{ \hyperlink{https://learn2reg.grand-challenge.org/}{https://learn2reg.grand-challenge.org/}} using a pyramidal network named LapIRN.
+With a similar training strategy, \cite{Mok2020} won the Learn2Reg 2021 MICCAI challenge\footnote{ \href{https://learn2reg.grand-challenge.org/}{https://learn2reg.grand-challenge.org/}} using a pyramidal network named LapIRN.
 Contrary to the above cited methods, \cite{Mok2020} did not only impose a smoothness constraint on the deformation field through its gradient, but also enforced diffeomorphic transformations using stationary vector fields under the Log-Euclidean framework, as in \cite{Dalca2019}.